mattbostock/go-ldpreload-backdoor/README.md

 # Go LD_PRELOAD backdoor experiment

-This is an experiment/proof of concept to create a backdoor allowing arbitrary remote code execution when running standard system utilities using Go as a shared library.
+This is an experiment to use Go in a shared library to wrap a libc function and start a TCP server (the 'backdoor') allowing commands arbitrary commands to be run from a client such as telnet or netcat.

+This is a toy intended written for educational purposes to demonstrate some of Go's capabilities.

 Works on Linux only and requires Go version 1.5 or above in order to build the shared library.